 If you suspect that you have a chipped tooth, contact your dentist as soon as possible to schedule repair.
 While some chips are surface level and only damage the enamel, others can enter the deeper tooth structures and even damage a nerve, resulting in pain and extreme sensitivity.

-What are the Treatments for a Chipped Tooth?
+What are the Treatments for a Chipped Tooth or Broken Tooth?

 Treatment for a chipped tooth will depend on the size and severity of the chip.
 If you have a small chip that only affects the enamel, your dentist may recommend filling or bonding the tooth.
 A chip on a front tooth will typically be repaired using a tooth-colored composite resin that matches your natural tooth color.